-11/3/2016 Project proposal due.
-Please submit a one-page document describing a proposed problem and solution via SVN.
-There should be a ./project/ directory in your SVN account.
+3/11/2019 Project proposal due.
+Please submit a one or two-page document describing a proposed problem and solution via git.
+This should be submitted in a /project/ directory in your account.
 We will review all project proposals.
 Some projects will be given the go-ahead via email while we will ask to meet in person with other project groups.
 The proposal must show that you have read background material on your topic and are qualified to undertake what you propose to do.
 It should include full references for the papers and other sources that you have consulted and that will form the foundation for your work.
-If you are working in a group, you must say who is responsible for each portion of the work.
-It must specify:
+If you are working in a group, each student should work on a different algorithm and what each student will work on should be explicitly listed in the proposal.
+It must specify (using the same titles and questions as below):

 - 1. Problem description: What problem are you solving?
-Describe the problem from a computational perspective.
+Describe the problem formally from a computational perspective.
 What are the inputs and outputs (exactly)?
+What data are you using (exactly)?
 Why is it interesting? - 2.
 Algorithms: What algorithms do you use?
 Why are these algorithms appropriate?
-How are these algorithms typically used, and how are you using them? - 3.
-Results: What results do you expect to show?
+How are these algorithms typically used, and how are you using them?
+Have other people use similar algorithms to solve your problem before?